Eurombah, Queensland: Education

 There are no schools in Eurombah.
-The nearest primary schools are Taroom State School in Taroom and Gromont State School in Grosmont.
-The nearest secondary schools are Taroom State School and Wandoan State School in Wandoan, but both of these schools provide education only to Year 10.
-For schooling to Year 12, the nearest option is Roma State College in Roma, 125 km away.
-Other alternatives are distance education and boarding schools.
+The nearest government primary schools are Taroom State School in Taroom and Gromont State School in Grosmont.
+The nearest government secondary schools are Taroom State School (to Year 10) and Wandoan State School in Wandoan (to Year 10).
+For schooling to Year 12, the nearest government school is Roma State College in Roma, 125 km away; the alternatives are distance education and boarding schools.